 Sell donated gold and silver from Worksop charity shops, online and by post.

 GoldPaid gives Worksop charity shops a reliable, online way to turn donated gold and silver into proper income.
 A charity team sends photos and questions to WhatsApp first, then requests a free prepaid Royal Mail Special Delivery label so the item can travel safely, and receives a no-obligation written valuation online.
 Once the charity accepts, it is paid into its registered bank account by Faster Payments.
-No one needs to visit a shop, and anything the charity declines is sent back free and fully insured.
+No one needs to visit a shop, and anything the charity declines is sent back free and tracked, with Royal Mail cover.

 Charity shops in Worksop